2 Data input and preprocessing

 2.1 Input Data Format Requirements

-2.1.1 Gene Expression Data
+2.1.1 Gene Expression Data for ORA

 mapa accepts gene expression data with flexible identifier requirements, depending on your analysis type.
 Your input data must contain at least one of the following identifier columns: